ajaytradak/ping-pong/README.md

 # Ping Pong
-Follow the stpes given below in order to start the application
+Follow the steps given below in order to start the application
 ---

 - Go to root directory and install node modules required for the frondend.